Поиск по творчеству и критике

 Входимость: 77. Размер: 105кб.

-Часть текста: satisfactory.
-Our mild governor had left the affairs of the province a little out of gear; at the moment we were threatened with cholera; serious outbreaks of cattle plague had appeared in several places; fires were prevalent that summer in towns and villages; whilst among the peasantry foolish rumours of incendiarism grew stronger and stronger.
+Часть текста: places; fires were prevalent that summer in towns and villages; whilst among the peasantry foolish rumours of incendiarism grew stronger and stronger.
 Cases of robbery were twice as numerous as usual.
 But all this, of course, would have been perfectly ordinary had there been no other and more weighty reasons to disturb the equanimity of Audrey Antonovitch, who had till then been in good spirits.
 What struck Yulia Mihailovna most of all was that he became more silent and, strange to say, more secretive every day.
 Yet it was hard to imagine what he had to hide.
 It is true that he rarely opposed her and as a rule followed her lead without question.
-At her instigation, for instance, two or three regulations of a risky and hardly legal character were introduced with the object of strengthening the...
+At her instigation, for instance, two or three regulations of a risky and hardly legal character were introduced with the object of strengthening the authority of the governor.
+There were several ominous instances of transgressions being condoned with the same end in view; persons who deserved to be sent to prison and Siberia were, solely because she insisted, recommended for promotion.
+Certain complaints and inquiries were deliberately and systematically ignored.
+All this came out later on.
+Not only did Lembke sign everything, but he did not even go into the question of the share taken by his wife in the execution of his duties.
+On the other hand, he began at times to be restive about “the most trifling...

 3. Dostoevsky.
 The Possessed (English. Бесы).
 Part I. Chapter V. The subtle serpent